From all over the world, these women represent AMMPE's steering committee and representation.

 Former AMMPE President (Chile)

-Julia Eugenia Martínez is a journalist and lecturer at the Faculty of Communications at the Universidad Católica in Chile.
-She is a former President of AMMPE and she organised the world congress that took place on 2016 that was attended by people from over 20 countries.
-Julia specialised as a reporter for tv and radio.
-After working for over 10 years at the BBC in London, she returned to Chile in 1995.
-After that she started to teach radio at the Journalism school at UC.
+Julia is a journalist and lecturer at the Faculty of Communications at the Universidad Católica in Chile.
+She is a former President of AMMPE and she organised the 2016 Congress.
+As a journalist, Julia worked for TV and radio.
+After more than 10 years at the BBC in London, she returned to Chile in 1995, and moved to the UC.

 Vice President (Spain)

 Teresa is Professor of Journalism at the Faculty of Communication Sciences at the Autonomous University of Barcelona; Barcelona correspondent of weekly magazine, "El Siglo”; director of "La Independent" news agency; and director of the weekly radio programme “Crossing Europe”.
 She was a journalist for 25 years at TVE in Spain where her roles included editor in chief and Brussels correspondent.
 She has been coordinator and on the secretariat of GAMAG EUROPE since 2015.
 She is a former president and current board member of the Association of European Journalists of Catalonia.

 The Organising Committee

 Working hard to deliver an incredible 4 day event.

 Laura Garcia started her work as a multimedia journalist started back in her home town of Mexico as a photographer for a newspaper.
 Since then, Laura has been working in different newsrooms across the US, and the UK.
 Currently she works as a Lecturer in Television and Multimedia Journalism, works as a correspondent for hispanic media in Mexico and the US, and is the intern/politics producer at KMTV.